Traits define leaders’ behaviors. Good ones make for great leaders. Discover what different experts say leaders should possess.

 10. Snead, Mark (N.D.).
 The Five Most Important Leadership Traits, Leadership501.com

-Of course no study on traits list would be complete without an article talking about, “The most important ones.”
-I’m sure each of us have our favorites.
+Of course, no study on the traits list would be complete without an article talking about, “The most important ones.”
+I’m sure each of us has our favorites.
 Snead says they are:

 It’s actually a pretty good list of traits.
 The only problem is with the last one.
 The author implies that you can become more intelligent by your own efforts.
 This is doubtful.
 Sure you can fill your mind full of expertise, but this is the same thing as IQ.

 Remember, that IQ is genetically determined–you either got it or you don’t.
 It is unlikely that you can dramatically improve what you already have.
 BUT, you can get a great deal of traction by learning emotional intelligence (EQ).

 11. Farrall, Rachel (2011).
 23 Traits of Good Leaders.
 CNN.com

 This is a nice starting point for looking at yourself and trying to figure out what your traits are.
 The article has 23 suggestions by experts who are at least savvy enough to get a book published.

 The article is kind of weird since it first starts out talking about a leadership style as if it were the same thing as a trait.
 Otherwise, it’s not too bad.

 12. Eastwood, Brian (2019).
 The Five Qualities Successful Leaders All have in Common.
 Northeastern.edu

 Leadership qualities are pretty similar to leadership traits.
 This article suggests that you must have: be self-aware, develop others, think strategically, be ethical and practice cross-cultural communication.